SchabanBo/qlevar_local_manager/README.md

 ## Export

 After adding all the data and translate them. you can export it and use it with [GetX](https://pub.dev/packages/get) or [EasyLocalization](https://pub.dev/packages/easy_localization)
-In the AppBar click on Export and Export sheet will appear
+In the AppBar click on Export and Export dialog will appear.

+### Windows

+You can pick the directory where the files should be exported to.
+### Web

+The exported files will be downloaded.

 ### GetX